brave/sync/README.md

 ## Building

-Both npm and [yarn](https://yarnpkg.com/) should work.
+[Yarn](https://yarnpkg.com/) must be installed first, though npm and yarn will both work for the commands below.
 If you're adding packages to package.json, please `yarn install` and commit changes to yarn.lock.

 Install dependencies: